Why this comparison matters

 Pricing honesty

-Both apps use one-time pricing for the scoring features — which is rarer than it should be in 2026. codeDependent at $5.99 is fair for a well-maintained single-purpose app.
-Tally at $3.99 is the same fair principle, two dollars cheaper, with an opt-in Pro tier for the AI extras.
+codeDependent uses one-time pricing for its scoring features — which is rarer than it should be in 2026 — and $5.99 is fair for a well-maintained single-purpose app.
+Tally takes a different route: scoring is free to download, with an opt-in Pro tier for the AI extras.
+Either way you are not locked into a subscription just to keep score.

 There is no wrong choice on price here.
 Pick the one whose feature set matches how you play.